Last Updated on

 IPEN is a network that aims to bring teachers, parents, academics, student, schools, colleges, universities, charities, companies, and governments together to promote positive education.

-PESA is a school association working on embedding Positive Psychology into school programs, aiming to improve student wellbeing and academic performance.
-This association help schools and individual teachers to gain access to resources, the latest research, and enabling connections to the leaders in the field of Positive Psychology.
+PESA is a school association working to embed positive psychology into school programs and aiming to improve student wellbeing and academic performance.
+This association helps schools and individual teachers gain access to resources and the latest research.

 Positive education books